 Spam texts are out of control say all 51 Attorneys General

-A proposal to force cell phone companies to block certain spam texts is gaining momentum.
-Meanwhile, there are simple things you can do right now to stop spam text which I’ll get to shortly.
+A proposal to force cell phone companies to block specific spam texts is gaining momentum.
+Meanwhile, there are simple things you can do right now to stop spam text, which I’ll get to shortly.

-California Attorney General Rob Bonta has expressed his support for a proposal by the Federal Communications Commission (FCC) to put an end to illegal and malicious texts.
-By doing so, he joined all attorneys general from the other 50 states and Washington D.C., who had all previously expressed their support of the proposal.
+California Attorney General Rob Bonta has expressed his support for a proposal by the Federal Communications Commission (FCC) to end illegal and malicious texts.
+By doing so, he joined all attorneys general from the other 50 states and Washington, D.C., who had all previously supported the proposal.

 What exactly does this proposal hope to accomplish?